-At reexamination, the PHA must use the current utility allowance schedule [HCV GB. p.
-18-8].
+At reexamination, the PHA must use the PHA current utility allowance schedule [24 CFR 982.517(d)(2)].

 6-III.E.
 PRORATED ASSISTANCE FOR MIXED FAMILIES [24 CFR 5.520]

 HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
 The PHA must prorate the assistance provided to a mixed family.
 The PHA will first determine assistance as if all family members were eligible and then prorate the assistance based upon the percentage of family members that actually are eligible.
 For example, if the PHA subsidy for a family is calculated at \$500 and two of four family members are ineligible, the PHA subsidy would be reduced to \$250.